lyramakesmusic/dreambot_v2/README.md

-# DreamBot
+# dreambot_v2

-DreamBot is a simple Discord bot that uses Stable Diffusion to generate images based on a given prompt.
+dreambot is a simple discord bot that uses stable diffusion to generate images based on a given prompt.
 It also supports chat functionalities using GPT-4.

 ## Features
 - Generate images based on user prompts